 The format of an IP address is a 32-bit numeric address written as four numbers separated by periods.
-Each number can be zero to 255.
 For example, an IP Address looks like 10.100.1.1.

 IMPORTANT: When working within an isolated network (meaning there is no Internet access), IP addresses can be assigned at random just as long as they are unique to each computer and device.
 When the isolated network is connect to the Internet, registered Internet address must be obtained.
 This is to prevent duplication of addresses.